merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 Ok, there is a lot here, and if you want to learn about all the wonderful information that is presented here, you should refer to the anvi'o [pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/).
 We really recommend that you take a look, because there are a lot of things you can learn from a pangenome.

-In our case we will focus on just one thing: the single copy core gene clusters.
+In our case we will focus on just one thing: the single-copy core gene clusters.
 So we can first play with the interface to only show things that we are interested in.
 The figure above contains concentric circular section to represent each of the four genomes we used for computing the pangenomes.
 In addition there are 5 additional concentric layers, but we are only interested in the one that is labeled "SCG Clusters".